bi-labor/es-mssql/docs/exercise5.md

 1. Select the previously created `salaries` index pattern as the search source.

 1. Under the _Buckets_ setting click _Add_ and select _Split Slices_ and set a _Terms_ aggregation on the `gender` field.
-As _Custom Label_ set _Gender NEPTUN_ and make sure to use **your own Neptun code**.
+As _Custom Label_ set _Gender_.

    ![Kibana Buckets](./images/exercises/kibana-b-buckets-1.png)

 1. Within the _Buckets_ configuration area click on the _Add_ button and select _Split Slices_ with a _Range_ aggregation on the `age` field with the following ranges.
-Also add a custom label _Age NEPTUN_.
+Also add a custom label _Age_.

    ![Kibana Buckets](./images/exercises/kibana-b-buckets-2.png)

-1. Create a screenshot of the resulting visualization (note the requirements!) and save it as `ex5-b.png`.
+1. Create a screenshot of the resulting visualization and save it as `ex5-b.png`.
 Use the previous method to save and export the visualization.
 Save the exported file as `ex5-b.ndjson`.

 ## c) Show the distribution of the workers' locations on a map!